Benjamin Boyd: Boydtown

-Large sums of money were also being spent on founding the port of Boydtown, on Twofold Bay on the southeastern coast, which involved the building of a jetty 300 ft long, and a lighthouse tower 75 ft high.
-It was the original settlement in the bay, founded by Boyd in 1843 to service his properties on the Monaro plains.
+Boydtown was the original settlement in the bay, founded by Boyd in 1843 to service his properties on the Monaro Plains.

-A visitor, speaking of the town, mentioned its Gothic church with a spire, commodious stores, well-built brick houses, and "a splendid hotel in the Elizabethan style".
 Among the ships he owned were nine vessels that made 33 whaling voyages between 1843 and 1850.

 With the collapse of Boyd's finances, the town was abandoned from the 1840s until the first renovation of the Seahorse Inn in the 1930s.